-ISB will return to Indiana University's Jacobs School of Music in Bloomington, Indiana for the 2019 Convention, taking place June 3rd through 8th.
+The ISB is proud to announce that we've received an invitation to hold our next convention at the University of Nebraska-Lincoln, June 7-12, 2021.
 Make plans now to join us for more than 100 performances, lectures, and masterclasses, as well as exhibits and a week-long program for young bassists for ages 18 and under.

 If you love the double bass and benefit from the many ways the ISB brings the worldwide double bass community together, then we need your support!

 Members sell their CDs, composition, books, DVDs and other merchandise online at the ISB Store, including the Gary Karr Online Store and new ISB/Gary Karr Rental Library of full and string orchestra scores and parts.